Requesting somebody’s presence at a meeting needs to be done in a manner that is clear, courteous, and, above all, timely.

 Often attendance is expected and highly recommended, but there is no legal basis behind it.
 The only redress is in not voting that person into position the next time it comes available.

 Sometimes work groups form to achieve a task that is not work-related, for example, a social group that plans an end-of-year function.

-Membership of these is voluntary, but failing to carry through with obligations impacts on members who do show up, and causes meetings to falter through annoyance and resentment.
+Membership in these is voluntary, but failing to carry through with obligations impacts members who do show up, and causes meetings to falter through annoyance and resentment.